 Residents Maintain Autonomy

-This datapoint measures the percent of long-term stay patients that required increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and using the bathroom.
-Some would argue this is a reasonable measure of a patient's well-being.
+This datapoint is a measure of the percentage of long-term stay patients who required more assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and bathing.

 Ability to Keep Residents Mobile